fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 Click **OK** again to close the panel, and save the font chart (**Ctrl+S**).

-Note that *Default Using Suffix* only seems to work on glyphs in the Unicode 06 (*Arabic*) block -- glyphs in Unicode 07 (*Arabic Supplement*), eg *ain* with two dots, may have to be added manually by clicking the line marked *New* and typing in the names.
+Note that *Default Using Suffix* only seems to work on glyphs in the Unicode 06 (*Arabic*) block -- glyphs in Unicode 07 (*Arabic Supplement*), e.g. *ain* with two dots, may have to be added manually by clicking the line marked *New* and typing in the names.

 ### Generate the adapted font